Let's look at the key reasons that are pushing Palantir Technologies Inc. (PLTR) to new highs

 Sponsored

-Meanwhile, its annual earnings per share averaged 58.60%.
+Company’s average yearly earnings per share was noted 58.60% at the time writing.
 With a float of $1.74 billion, this company’s outstanding shares have now reached $2.05 billion.

 Palantir Technologies Inc. (PLTR) Breakdown of a Key Holders of the stock

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Software – Infrastructure Industry.
+A key investor’s attitude towards the stock of the Software – Infrastructure industry is another important factor to consider.
 The insider ownership of Palantir Technologies Inc. is 0.40%, while institutional ownership is 33.20%.
 The most recent insider transaction that took place on Aug 02, was worth 1,163,236.
 In this transaction the insider of this company sold 105,553 shares at a rate of $11.02, taking the stock ownership to the 1,911,484 shares.
 Before that another transaction happened on Jul 22, when Company’s insider sold 125,000 for $9.95, making the entire transaction worth $1,243,475.
 This insider now owns 1,918,506 shares in total.

 Palantir Technologies Inc. (PLTR) Recent Fiscal highlights

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of $0.02 per share, which was $0.1 lower than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+If we go through the results of last quarter, which was made public on 3/30/2022, the company posted $0.02 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.04) by -$0.02.
 This company achieved a net margin of -33.75 while generating a return on equity of -27.29.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.05 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 58.60% per share during the next fiscal year.